BIGDummyHead/BIGDummyHead/README.md

 ### Hi there 👋

-My name is BIGDummyHead, I love working on code as a hobby and in my job!
-I am currently 16 and majoring in Computer Science!
+My name is BIGDummyHead

+I currently am majoring in Computer Science and working for a YouTuber!

 Here are some of my favorite repos, that are completely open source!